ahmedembeddedxx/codes-of-steel-x86/CONTRIBUTING.md

 ### CONTRIBUTING.md

-# Contributing to Everything_but_Assembly
+# Contributing to Everything in x8086

-Thank you for considering contributing to Everything_but_Assembly!
+Thank you for considering contributing to Everything in x8086!
 We welcome your contributions to make this project better.

 ## How to Contribute

 1. Fork the repository and clone it to your local machine.